Criminal Law and Procedure

 Delivered 100% online, you’ll be able to study where and when it suits you.
 Access online academic and student support seven days a week, fit study around work and life commitments, view learning resources 24/7, and log in to the interactive online environment anywhere, any time and on any device.

 This is a first-year course from UniSA Online’s Bachelor of Criminal Justice degree.
 Please note: you are responsible for completing any relevant prerequisite courses before enrolling in this course.

-- Case Study (50%)
+- Case study (50%)

-- Examination (50%)
+- Invigilated Examination (50%)

 For textbook details check your university's handbook, website or learning management system (LMS).